AlessandraElisaSindiMorando/Nonlinear_Rolling_Horizon_Control_Automation2024/src/MATLAB/Scenario_n3/README.md

-# Scenario 3 : Circle with Two Obstacles
+# Scenario 3 : Lemniscate of Bernoulli with One Obstacle
 For the third simulation, Bernoulli's Lemniscate is chosen as the desired trajectory, described by the following equations

 $$